 I am a professor of history, specializing in the history of church and state in Nazi Germany.
 I also research on Christian responses to the Holocaust, and the relationship between memory and place.

-I teach a wide variety of courses at Ambrose University, including World History, Christian History, History in Practice, Applied Research in History, Antisemitism and the Holocaust, History of Genocide and Mass Violence, History at the Movies, History of the Protestant Reformation, and Nazi Germany.
+I teach a wide variety of courses at Ambrose University, including World History, Modern Revolutions, History of Genocide and Mass Violence, History at the Movies, The Protestant Reformation, History of the World Wars, Applied Research in History, and Nazi Germany.

 I am also a Christian, worshipping and serving at High River Alliance Church, part of the Christian and Missionary Alliance Church.

-Last but certainly not least, I am married to Colleen and have four great kids: Liz, Matt (married to Michaela), Sarah, and John.
+Last but certainly not least, I am married to Colleen and have four great kids: Liz (married to Jason, with Lily and baby Summer), Matt (married to Michaela), Sarah (married to Grant, with baby Margot), and John (engaged to Brenna).

 I’m not sure when I first became interested in history.
 Perhaps it was when my junior high teacher drew a diagram of Hadrian’s Wall on the chalkboard, then play-acted Roman soldiers sword-fighting.
 Maybe it was when my parents took me to see the film The Hiding Place, the story of how Corrie Ten Boom and her Dutch family rescued Jews during the Holocaust.
 And it might have been when I read Robert K. Massie’s massive biographies of Peter the Great and other Russian tsars during my high school years.
 At any rate, after a year at Bodenseehof (Capernwray Bible Institute in Friedrichshafen, West Germany), I ended up at the University of Saskatchewan, where I completed a BA (high honours) in History.